EthanThePorter/Notion/README.md

 # Introduction

-This client was created to interface with Notion using the official API and Python.
+This client was created to interface with Notion using the official Notion API and Python.

 # Important Notes